david-schmidt/KEGS-upstream/README.a2.compatibility.txt

 	the $599E version on Track $05, Sector $06, Byte $9E.
 	I found the $6F1D version on the image at Track $0C, Sector $00, at byte $1D.

+Moon Patrol: Crashes into the monitor after completing checkpoint E.
+	To fix the Moon Patrol/Dung beetles version, from within KEGS:
+		BLOAD MOON PATROL
+		CALL -151
+		1E15:EA
+		919G
+	and it will work fine.
+	If you have the booting version that just has Moon Patrol on it, then from any point after the crack screen is shown, open the KEGS debugger with F7 and in that window enter:
+		0/1e15:ea
+	and then it will play fine.
+	The bug is that the code executes an instruction with opcode $02, which is a NOP on 6502, but is a COP instruction to 65816.
+The COP instruction acts like BRK and will crash.
+The patch just makes it a real NOP.

+Robotron 2084:
+Robot Battle:
+	These cracks use a "Fastloader" which is buggy.
+	It tries to JMP $F3D4 and expects to hit an RTS soon.
+	But on a IIgs it will access some illegal memory causing a code yellow.
+You can just ignore the code yellow.

+Ultima IV: Play fine, but Mockingboard won't work.
+There is apparently
+	a patch in U4MBonGSv22.SHK, but I haven't tried it.

+Ultima V:  Plays fine, but doesn't work with the Mockingboard enabled.
+	This is an Ultima V bug: it's running code with ALTZP=1 which takes an interrupt.  it expects to run on the ALTZP stack.
+But on a IIgs, the ROM will clear ALTZP and restores a safe stack in main memory, which Ultima V is not expecting.
+So it will hang/crash.
+	There is apparently a patch in U5MBonGSv11.SHK which can fix this, but I haven't tried it.